 Sergio Asti FontanaArte Daruma Table Lamp

-Materials: 2 parts white/opal polished hand blown globe glass.
+Materials: White opal polished hand blown open glass globe base.
+Half round opal glass lampshade.
 Some metal parts.
-White Bakelite socket.
+White Bakelite E27 socket.

 Height: 24 cm / 9.05”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.